hkchengrex/XMem/docs/DEMO.md

 ## Controls

 * Use the slider to change the current frame.
 "Play Video" automatically progresses the video.
 * Select interaction type: "scribble", "click", or "free".
-Both scribble and "free" (free-hand drawing) can modify an existing mask.
+Both scribble and "free" (free-hand drawing) modify an existing mask.
 Using click on an existing object mask (i.e., a mask from propagation, or other interaction methods) will reset the mask.
 This is because f-BRS does not take an existing mask as input.
 * Select the target object using the number keys.
-"1" corresponds to the first object, etc. You need to specify the maximum number of objects in program start-up through command line.
+"1" corresponds to the first object, etc. You need to specify the maximum number of objects when you start the program through command line.
 * Use propagate forward/backward to let XMem do the job.
 Pause when correction is needed.
 It will only automatically stops when it hits the end of the video.
 * Make sure all objects are correctly labeled before propagating.
 The program doesn't care which object you have interacted with -- it treats everything as user-provided inputs.
 Not labeling an object implicitly means that it is part of the background.
-* The memory bank might be "polluted" with bad memory frames.
+* The memory bank might be "polluted" by bad memory frames.
 Feel free to hit clear memory to erase that.
+Propagation runs faster with a small memory bank.
-* All output masks are automatically saved in the workspace directory.
+* All output masks are automatically saved in the workspace directory, which is printed when the program starts.

 ## FAQ